caesar0301/treelib/docs/source/pyapi.rst

 .. module:: treelib
     :synopsis: Tree data structure in Python.

-This `treelib` is a simple module containing only two classes: ``Node`` and ``Tree``.
+`treelib` is a Python module with two primary classes: ``Node`` and ``Tree``.
 Tree is a self-contained structure with some nodes and connected by branches.
-One tree has and only has one root, while a node (except root) has several children and merely one parent.
+A tree owns merely a root, while a node (except root) has some children and one parent.

-*Note:* To solve the string compatibility between Python 2.x and 3.x, treelib follows the way of porting Python 3.x to 2/3.
+*Note:* To solve string compatibility between Python 2.x and 3.x, treelib follows the way of porting Python 3.x to 2/3.
 That means, all strings are manipulated as unicode and you do not need `u''` prefix anymore.
 The impacted functions include `str()`, `show()` and `save2file()` routines.
 But if your data contains non-ascii characters and Python 2.x is used, you have to trigger the compatibility by declaring `unicode_literals` in the code:

 .. code-block:: sh